 The next morning my alarm sounded off and almost instantly I saw headlights pull up behind my truck.
 An older man walked up, asked my Dad where he was hunting and proceeded to say “I’m sitting that same spot”.
 It was kinda a bummer being there all night and to have some guy just charge out in front of you to go sit where we had originally planned to sit our father for opening day.
 We made the best of the situation and decided to have our Dad sit the wallow Zack and I had planned to hunt.
 We bushwacked into our location, hoping for a wind from the west.
 We snuck into the area, Zack and myself setting up in a small ground blind we had built this summer, which was only big enough for two people.
 With no choice we set our Dad on the north end in a small area of trees.

 The wind blew out of the south most of the day, which was not the wind we were looking for.
 The only thing we saw all day from 6am-745pm was two hunters.
 Opening Day was a wrap.
-We sat and had beers in the dark, listening to bugles in the distance.
 My Dad was more than satisfied, and headed home that evening.

 The next morning we pulled the same routine, same location.
 This time the guy didn’t waste his time hiking back in through our campsite.
 As we finished loading the truck with our gear, we started to hear the sound of rain drops.
 The weather had showed up, and it was not going to be pretty.
 Zack and I hustled into our raingear and made the hike into our ground blinds.
 The wind was once again coming out of the south.
 With no choice we sat on the north end of the wallows, taking cover under some large trees.
 It was time to wait, and the wall of rain thickened.
 About a half hour into the sit and we heard our first daylight bugle.
 Faint bugles could be heard throughout the morning, and I assumed the bulls would swing by the wallow.
 Soon enough I could tell the elk were working farther away, and I decided to bugle.
 I was getting consistent response, but decided to hold our position and not risk totally frying our camera gear chasing bulls in the rain.
 The bugles slowly faded as late morning hit.
 No dice.
 Zack and I held out until 1230pm, before making the decision to head back to camp and try to judge the weather for the afternoon hunt.